Transcendence-Industries/FS-Interface/README.md

 - Run the `FS-Interface.jar` file.
 - Select a template file in the template frame and click `Load`.
+- Alternatively create a new template file and save it.
 - Set the *IP, Ports and Baud-Rate* in the control frame.
 - Start both connections by clicking `Connect`.
 - Activate both connections by clicking `Activate`.